Returning home to find your house in a 'different country'

 He gave up his home and lives nearby on what remains of the property, where he is building a new house -- within sight of the off-limits old one -- using any materials he can gather.

-Tamara Qoreli lives in no-man's-land with her husband and two grandchildren, their cozy home sandwiched between a Georgian border post and a Russian checkpoint and overlooked by a Russian border guard base.
+Tamara Qoreli lives in no man's land with her husband and two grandchildren, their cozy home sandwiched between a Georgian border post and a Russian checkpoint and overlooked by a Russian border guard base.

 She says life here has been more difficult since the war.